 Head of Medical (currently Dr Mark Jones); and

-Legal Counsel - Secretariat (currently Will Aplin).
+Senior Legal Counsel - Secretariat (currently Will Aplin).

 Betting and Fixing Rules

-FFA acknowledges gambling on sport is a common activity for many Australian adults which, when undertaken responsibility may be enjoyable.
+FFA acknowledges gambling on sport is a common activity for many Australian adults which, when undertaken responsibly may be enjoyable.
 However, the FFA National Code of Conduct and the FIFA Code of Ethics impose obligations and restrictions on Players and Officials (such as coaches, referees, medical staff and volunteers) in relation to betting and fixing – including that you must not bet on football matches.

 FFA National Code of Conduct